DHolistic/FDUniverse/KILNUniverse/_graphic_novel/THE_TRANSLATORS_BURDEN_DALLE3_Master_Prompt.md

 ```
 **MAIN PROMPT:**
-Create a dark, heavy stone tablet as book cover for ""〰◦◉ = ∿◈◎"exact intense atmosphere of the reference image.
+Create a dark, heavy stone tablet as book cover for "THE HERETIC BIBLE" with exact intense atmosphere of the reference image.

 **CENTRAL COMPOSITION - LANDSCAPE FORMAT:**
 - MASSIVE ANCIENT STONE TABLET dominates the entire frame (like the armored figure but as tablet)